Camp Douglas (Wyoming): Camp history

 The Officers quarters, clubhouse, and softball field were located at the north main entrance to the camp, outside the double rows of wired fencing (the inner fence was electrified) and guard towers that surrounded the rest of the complex.
 The hospital area and the troop barracks were built directly inside the fence.
 Beyond that, the prison complex was organized into three compounds, separated by wire electrified fencing, each with a capacity of approximately one thousand men.
 Auxiliary areas for prisoners included a large outdoor recreation area near the river, a softball field, and one football field.
 The camp also accommodated a variety of operational functions in buildings designed for the motor pool, a heating plant, warehouses, corrals, a K-9 dog unit, a sewage disposal plant, as well as a salvage yard and gravel pit.

 The Douglas mayor urged local residents to rent any spare rooms in their houses to the incoming military personnel and their families as a housing crunch was inevitable in the town.
-The town leaders eagerly put their best foot forward in the home front war effort and quickly established a Service Men's Center in the downstairs room of the Moose Lodge.
+The town leaders with the home front war effort quickly established a Service Men's Center in the downstairs room of the Moose Lodge.
 Moose members cleaned and remodeled the room while the ladies of the lodge scrounged up furniture and curtains from local donations.
 The Moose Lodge basement became a popular hangout for servicemen with daily hours from 5 p.m. till midnight, and stayed open till 2 a.m. on Saturday nights.
 The Center affiliated with the national USO organization during the final days of the war.
 The local newspaper focused on the anticipation and excitement of the arrival of the U. S. Army coming to their town, especially the officers, and downplayed any apprehension people may have felt about having an enemy population one mile away that outnumbered the townsfolk.
-No press was given to any opinion that may have differed from the positive spin the paper put on the POW camp.

-Part of that bubbling enthusiasm may have been directly related to the role planned for the prisoners as employees outside of the camp.
+A role was planned for the prisoners as employees outside of the camp.
 As elsewhere throughout the United States, the departure of thousands of Wyoming's men to the war left the state with a critical shortage of agricultural labor.
 POWs provided a solution to the problem and performed many essential jobs related to agriculture, particularly harvesting crops whether it was cotton in the South or sugar beets and timber in Wyoming.
 In anticipation of the much-needed prison labor, local Converse County ranchers and farmers formed a corporation before the first prisoner arrived and appointed a manager to handle the governmental red tape involved in the contracting procedures.